xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

    * Definition: a signal derived from `Frag_struct(m)` and `Gap_risk(m)` that rewards consistency between topology encoded in representations and observed tail behavior.
    * Use: encourages internal representations to respect the coupling between structure and tail risk implied by Q105.

+These signals are used to shape encodings and auxiliary heads.
+They do not change the bottom layer dynamics and they do not assert any specific generative story for crashes.

 ### 7.2 Architectural patterns

-We describe architectural modules that reuse Q105 components.
+We describe architectural modules that reuse Q105 components without exposing deep TU rules.

 1. `SystemicTensionHead`